cybergarage/foreman-cc/doc/overview.md

 ### Distributed monitoring

-Gorilla was designed to focus on writing performance and memory e ciency in order to manage the single cluster centrally.
-Borgmon is an internal monitoring tool based on an in-memory time series database at Google.
-Borgmon is a distributed monitoring system; users typically build a single Borgmon unit per cluster.
+Foreman was designed as a distributed monitoring system,

 ### Root Cause Analysis